 - Protect Your Login Information

-- For your child’s safety and financial security, never share your Step Up For Students or EMA login credentials with a third party or service provider.
+- For your child’s safety and financial security, never share your Step Up For Students or EMA login with a third party or service provider.

 Transferring Schools Under Florida Scholarship Compliance